navipartner/docs/content/en/docs/retail/pos_layout/explanation/pos_editor/index.md

 ---
 title: "POS Editor"
-description: "The POS Editor is a collection of options for customizing the POS screen, located in the ribbon up-top.
+description: "The POS Editor is a collection of options for customizing the POS screen.
 It contains labels that correspond to customizable areas on the POS screen, such as Sale Lines and Totals."
 lead: ""
 date: 2023-12-13T12:39:58+01:00
 lastmod: 2023-12-13T12:39:58+01:00